wfr/ricochet-irc/README-irc.md

-### IRC frontend for Ricochet
+### IRC gateway to Ricochet

-`ricochet-irc` is a headless IRC frontend for Ricochet.
+`ricochet-irc` is an IRC proxy for Ricochet.
 It enables you to use the Ricochet network with your favorite IRC client.

-*Work in progress!*
+This program is work in progress.
+Use at your own risk!

+It has only been tested with [WeeChat](https://weechat.org/).

 ### Build